nihk/Sheridan-Projects/README.md

 </div>
 <br>

 **C#-MovieWiki** is the final (group) project for a course that explored well-known .NET technologies.
 This project is a simple wiki-like ASP.NET web application which allows users to create, edit, delete, and search for movie-related articles.
 It uses a WCF service layer to handle all the MSSQL database connections, and jQuery/ASP web controls for the front-end.
+My contribution to this group project was the back-end C# code.

 <div align="center">
    <img src="https://github.com/nihk/Sheridan-Projects/blob/master/C%23-MovieWiki/moviewiki-ss.jpg">